 A Bonus: Meet the Guanaco

 Though it’s not likely that you will come across any guanacos on your Peru trip, it’s important that we round out your camelid education by introducing you to this final South American camelid species.
 For a guanaco sighting, you’ll have to travel to Ecuador, Colombia, Tierra del Fuego, or the Atacama Desert.
-They, like the vicuña, are protected and wild, though their fur is not highly desired.
+They, like the vicuña, are protected and wild, although their fur is not highly desired.
 You can identify guanacos by their coloring – a brown back, white underbelly, and grey face.
 Their short and straight ears, too, give them away.

 Test your Camelid Identification Skills on a Tailor-made Peru Holiday with Kuoda